The Blade – Weight and Finish

 There are three options for the kama blades: either 3mm or 4mm steel, which can be polished or given a protective black oxide coating; or a lightweight polished aluminium blade.

-Steel may gradually oxidise if left in contact with moisture.
 The black oxide provides a corrosion resistant black coating on the body of the blade.
 For untreated blades, an occasional wipe with a thin oil will help preserve the surface.
 Aluminium is naturally resistant to rust, and so requires no coating.

 The Blade – Shape